danieltuesta21/proclubsapp/README.md

       - this file is copied to a node container and run with `node /api.js`
 - `npm run docker:preview` to start the containers
 - Go to `https://localhost` to hit the nginx server
+- Your browser will likely show a self-signed certificate warning the first time; accept it for local development

 ## Structure